cepharum/slapd-config/README.md

 > cn=config is the suffix for a thread of your OpenLDAP based tree using special backend driver.

 slapd-config is a wrapper around client tools such as ldapsearch and ldapmodify trying to simplify access on cn=config.
 You don’t need to manage LDIF yourself to update access rules of your server or switching log level.
-The script has been developed and tested and Debian Squeeze and thus strongly relies on Debian-style authentication for accessing cn=config by using SASL mechanism EXTERNAL.
+The script has been developed and tested under Debian Squeeze and thus strongly relies on Debian-style authentication for accessing cn=config by using SASL mechanism EXTERNAL.
 This way there is no need to preconfigure a bind DN or password for accessing cn=config, but invoke the script as root.

 slapd-config implements different “modules” each providing several “actions”.
 Current state of development is putting focus on access rule management and schema management.
 In addition basic modification of existing configuration properties is supported as well.
 Again, if you’ve set up your LDAP server requiring bind for managin cn=config, this script doesn’t work out-of-box for you.
 Installing